Four lauded Appalachian authors to visit university as part of fall 2021 visiting writers series

 Admission to all events is free and and open to the public.
 Book sales and signings will follow the talks and the readings.

-For additional information about the fall 2021 series including a complete list of event times and locations, visit https://english.appstate.edu/visiting-writers-series.
+For additional information about the fall 2021 series including a complete list of event times and locations, visit english.appstate.edu/visiting-writers-series.

 (0) comments